googlearchive/cloud-pubsub-samples-java/appengine-push/README.md

   application ID later, so make note of the application ID.
 - Enable the "Google Cloud Pub/Sub" API under "APIs & auth > APIs."
 - For local development, also create a new client ID of type Service account.
-Save the private key in a secure location and make note of the service account email address.
+Save the JSON file in a secure location.

 ## Prerequisites

-Install Java 7, and Maven 3.1.0 or higher.
+Install Java 7, Google Cloud SDK, and Maven 3.1.0 or higher.
 You may need to set your JAVA_HOME.

 ## Configuration